tryton/tryton/doc/index.rst

 Each matching *Sale Extra* of the *Price List* is evaluated to add an extra line.
 The criteria are the fields:

-- *Company*: The company should be the same as the one of the sale.
-- *Sale Amount*: If untaxed sale amount is greater or equal (in the company currency).
+- *Sale Amount*: If untaxed sale amount is greater or equal (in the price list company currency).

 Sale Extra Line
 ***************